 But the realities of micro-living may not suit everyone.
-For every reclusive artist who loves a tiny house, you’ll find a young couple who have decided to move back to a 2,500-square-footer in the ‘burbs to raise their family.
+For every reclusive artist who loves a tiny house in the ballpark of 600 square feet, you’ll find a young couple who have decided to move back to a 2,500-square-footer in the ‘burbs to raise their family.

-Been tempted to go tiny?
-Here are some reasons owners of mini houses say you should give it a shot.
+Been tempted to live in a tiny home?
+Here are some reasons why owners of mini houses say you should give it a shot.

 Charlotte and Tony Fishburn are owners of a tiny house they built themselves on a 25-foot trailer, from a kit made by a company in Louisville, Kentucky, called Mighty Small Homes.

 The couple decided to go tiny so they could live mortgage-free and travel around the country.
 “We enjoy being off the grid a little bit,” Tony Fishburn told Insider Louisville.